 - Secure your laptop/technology to ensure data or the device isn’t stolen

-- Shred any secure information to avoid it being stolen
+- Shred any reliable information to avoid theft

 Most important, keep an open dialogue about cyber-security.
-If something does happen that individual should let someone know right away!
-There are measures that can be taken if you or a coworker open something that shouldn’t have been clicked on.
+If something does happen, that individual should let someone know right away!
+Some measures can be taken if you or a coworker open something that shouldn’t have been clicked on.
 Call your IT person or provider and let them know what happened so destructive viruses can be stopped.

 If you need extra assistance, contact Networks Unlimited (970) 243-3311 / firstname.lastname@example.org, we’re here to help.